mmiranda222/.statsuite/content/configurations/de-analytics/google-tag-manager.md

 ---

 > Released in [October 5, 2021 Release .Stat Suite JS 10.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#october-5-2021)
-> Read the **[disclaimers](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-analytics/)** for a better understanding of the historic implementation of Google Analytics and Google Tag Managers in .Stat Suite.
+> Read the **[disclaimers](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-analytics/)** for a better understanding of the historical implementations of Google Analytics and Google Tag Manager in .Stat Suite.

 ---

+![GTM logo](/dotstatsuite-documentation/images/googletagmanager-logo.png)

 ### How to configure Google Tag Manager

-![GTM logo](/dotstatsuite-documentation/images/googletagmanager-logo.png)

 There are the steps to follow in order to properly **configure Google Tag Manager** (GTM).

 #### Pre-requisite